The Ultimate Guide to FCP X Proxies: Make Final Cut Faster

 In the Preferences window, click on the Import tab.
 Under the Files heading, we have two options:

 - Copy to library creates managed media.
-By default the media we import will be copied from its original location to be stored inside the selected FCP X library.
-I’d like to note that we can actually tell FCP X to copy our media to a location outside the library, but when we do this, FCP X reorganizes our media into its own folder structure, rather than maintaining the original file structure, which is not what we want.
+By default, imported media will be copied from its location to be stored inside the selected FCP X library.
+I’d like to note that we can actually tell FCP X to copy media to a location outside the library.
+But when we do this, FCP X reorganizes our media into its own folder structure.
+This doesn’t maintain the original file structure.
+And that’s not what we want.

 - Leave files in place creates external media, meaning that the imported media remains in its original location and is linked to the library with symlinks, rather than copied over to it.